jaykhatri0875/meeting-room-booking-system/README.md

 3. Allows easy management among admin, manager and member for performing room booking
 4. Servlets are connected to JSP files to act as a controller
 5. All jar files are available in `application`
+6. Database connection config is added in the `util` package

 ## Branch Significance